398 books so far…

 The Proof of My Innocence by Jonathan Coe (also 2024), a state-of-the-nation satire that’s both scathing and witty.
 But is it as good as Caledonian Road by Andrew O’Hagan (yet another from 2024), which I’m also writing about?

-…and there are several other ongoing commentaries I intend to complete early in 2026.
+…and there are several other ongoing commentaries I intend to complete soon.

 Recently finished: